Halicea/crudex/README.md

 - `PUT /model/:id` Updates a record and redirects to the list.
   It accepts either form data or json data
 - `DELETE /model/:id` Deletes a record and redirects to the list

+### Cusomization
+There are three parts that you can further customize to your needs:

+1. **Generated templates**

+    The templates are exported the first time you create a new model (by default in the 'gen' directory).
+    You can modify them in the way it is suitable for your use case

+2. **Scaffold templates**

+    Scaffold templates are the templates that generate the model templates used by the `CrudCtrl[T]`.

+    You can export them once by invoking `crudex --export-scaffolds` in the root of your module.
+    This will create a `scaffolds` directory that will be further used to generate the CRUD templates.

+    This scaffold templates can be customized to generate new CRUD templates with the look, feel and functionality suitable to You.

+3. **Controller**

+    You can create your own controller that builds on top CrudCtrl[T]

+    This way you can override the `List`, `Details`, `Form`, `List` handlers and add your own.

+    Behind the scenes crudex uses `gin` handlers, so you can build any route without additional need to learn something new.

+## Wishlist

+- [X] Start with tests
+- [X] Add more customization options
+- [X] Initial README

+- [ ] **[P3]** Use source generators to scaffold the templates (through `go generate`)
+- [ ] **[P3]** Create separate package for the template scaffolding and leave just the controllers in this package
+- [ ] **[P3]** Add more documentation
+- [ ] **[P3]** Fully document the public methods, interfaces and structs
+- [ ] **[P2]** Add more tests
+- [ ] **[P2]** Allow the possibility for different UI packages to be glued to it
+     - For example:
+        - generate UI templates with daisyUI and React
+        - generate UI templates with HTMX and tailwind
+        - e.t.c